 To assess this component, before you start writing, look through other content published via the same distribution channel.
 This might include past blog posts, last quarter’s eBook, or old op-ed pieces.
 Use the tones you find there as inspiration for your own, keeping in mind that your brand guidelines should take precedence.

 If you’re writing for a channel that doesn’t have an established tone (like if you’re starting your own blog or writing your first LinkedIn post), you get to decide!
-You’ll want to keep a consistent tone over time, so try to start with the option you’ll feel most comfortable with over time.
+You’ll want to keep a consistent tone over time, so try to start with the option that feels the most comfortable.
 For many people, writing conversationally is much easier than writing professionally, but choose whatever you think will work best for you.

 What resources should I use?